kyma-project/kyma/docs/application-connector/08-05-trigger-lambda-with-event.md

 type: Tutorials
 ---

-To create a simple lambda function and trigger it with an event, you must first register a service using the Application Registry in Application Connector.
+To create a simple lambda function and trigger it with an event, you must first register a service using the Application Registry that is a part of Application Connector.
 This service then sends the event that triggers the lambda.
 You must create a Service Instance which enables this event in the Namespace.
 Follow this guide to learn how to do it.

 ## Prerequisites